FoxInFlame/MinecraftColorCodes/README.md

 ##Bugs
 - §k does not work.
 ->This is not supposed to work yet.
 I have not found a way to randomize the text that often in javascript.
-- [Fixed:]--Having multiple formatting codes after each other does not work.-- ->This is not intended to work yet.
+- [Fixed:] Having multiple formatting codes after each other does not work.
+->This is not intended to work yet.
 With Javascript, it is hard to detect if the previous one was a formatting code or not.

 If you find more, please submit a ticket.